This post is a practical guide to visiting cemeteries in New Orleans.

-Now, you can only see the cemetery if you are on the list of families who own tombs, or if you are with a permitted tour guide (our pay-what-you-wish St. Louis Cemetery Tour runs daily).
+Now, you can only see the cemetery if you are on the list of families who own tombs, or if you are on the official tour.

 Here is a video of St. Louis Cemetery #1 shot from a drone

 Notable personalities resting here include Voodoo Queen Marie Laveau, and Homer Plessy of the landmark civil rights case Plessy v.
 Ferguson.

 You will also find the future tomb of Nicolas Cage, the Hollywood actor, who of course is still living.